Harkulas/Harkulas/README.md

 <h2 align="left">Hey there 👋, I'm Harka</h2>
 <p align="left">A software engineer from Nepal.
-I create blog posts and open source packages mainly about python and data engineering.
+I'm CS graduate and been software engineering since 5 years.
 I have a passion for learning and sharing my knowledge with others in a way that's as public as possible.</p>

 ### 💬 Ask me about <img width="20" height="20" src="https://img.icons8.com/ios/50/circuit.png" alt="circuit"/>